tomvanbraeckel/yamcs.github.com/docs/api/Download_Table_Data.md

 </table>

-### Media Type

-In addition to the usual support for JSON and Protobuf, the response for this particular resource can be made to output CSV data by setting the HTTP `Accept` header to `text/csv`.

 ### Response

 The response will be a stream of individual table records.
 When using Protobuf, every table record is delimited by its byte size.